-Initial Gateway Review 5 All the areas of investigation and evidence expected in this section may not be available at this Review.
-At the start of a medium- to long- All the areas of investigation and evidence expected in this term contract for operational service Gateway Review 5 section may not be available at this Review.
-Mid-stage Gateway Review 5 All the areas of investigation and evidence expected in this section may not be available at this Review.
+Initial Gateway Review 5 All the areas of investigation and evidence expected in this section may not be available at this review.
+At the start of a medium to long- All the areas of investigation and evidence expected in this term contract for operational section may not be available at this review. service Gateway Review 5 Mid-stage Gateway Review 5 All the areas of investigation and evidence expected in this section may not be available at this review.
 Final Gateway Review 5 This is the key section for looking forward in relation to the service being provided.
 Are the plans for the future use of the asset post contract clear?
 What preparatory work has been done to assure the condition of the asset post contract?
 With some facility contracts (e.g. school, hospital), the life of the facility may be longer than the contract and hence the plans for the future use of the asset as part of an overall service need to be clear.
 The closing down of the contract, and all the preparatory work that goes with it in relation to the asset conditions, is very important.

-AR EAS TO PROBE E VIDENCE EXPECTED 6.1 Is there an ongoing need for the service? • Updated business case, linked to current business strategy.
-6.2 If the service will be needed in the future, what is its likely scope? • Options appraisal to include some or all of the following: 'do nothing' to retain the scope of the existing contract to split the scope of the existing contract to broaden the scope of the existing contract to completely rethink the requirement for the contract single/multiple sources of supply combining new services with others providing similar/complementary services.
+AR EAS TO PROBE EVIDENCE EXPECTED 6.1 Is there an ongoing need for the service?
+Updated Business Case linked to current business strategy.
+6.2 If the service will be needed in the future, what is its likely scope?
+Options appraisal to include some or all of the following: 'Do nothing' To retain the scope of the existing contract To split the scope of the existing contract To broaden the scope of the existing contract To completely rethink the requirement for the contract Single/multiple sources of supply Combining new services with others providing similar/complementary services.

-- 6.3 Are there any major issues with the current contract that could affect the approach to re-competition where relevant?
-Factors to consider include:

-- range of services could the provider cope with the range of services provided or were there significant weaknesses?
+6.3 Are there any major issues Factors to consider include: with the current contract ■ Range of services - could the provider cope with the that could affect the range of services provided or were there significant approach to re-competition weaknesses? where relevant? ■ Flexibility of contract - how adaptable was the relationship to both foreseen and unexpected changes in the nature and level of demand?
+Customer's reaction and adjustment to outsourcing How well did users adapt to services provided by a third party?

-- flexibility of contract

-how adaptable was

-the relationship to both

-foreseen and unexpected

-changes in the nature and

-level of demand?

-- customer's reaction and adjustment to outsourcing how well did users adapt to services provided by a third party?
 Was management confident that the provider could be trusted to provide the service?
-Is the organisation now ready for a greater dependence upon outsourcing?

-- exit strategy will

-the re-competition be

-straightforward or is there

-a danger the customer is

-now 'locked in'?
-Have

-agreements been made to

-ensure the handover is as

-smooth as possible?
+Is the organisation now ready for a greater dependence upon outsourcing? ■ Updated Risk Register and Issue Log ■ Exception reporting from regular client/provider progress meetings Reports from contract and service management functions.
+6.4 Does the Client have an Provision for this in the contract exit strategy?
+Will the re-competition be straightforward or is there a danger the customer is now 'locked in'? ■ Have agreements been made to ensure the handover is as smooth as possible?
+Does the client have full documentation on maintenance history and on-going maintenance requirements from the supplier?
+Especially where enhancements made since in-service date have changed procedures defined at transition.
+6.5 Is the asset being properly Documentation and funding bids. depreciated and future replacement funding secured?